Pravargav/Amadeus/English/sentences.md

 -> Everyone has the same kind/amount of greed.

--> consecutive days in a week.

 -> I skidded across the ground and scraped my skin.
 The outer layer peeled off, leaving a raw wound.

--> persuade/convince her to stay at home after witnessing a series bus accidents.

--> suspect,witness and accused.

 -> I stopped at the very first step/right at the beginning.